GuildSA/AndroidStudentSamples/README.md

 MaterialDesign - Layouts and design aesthetics based on Google's Material Design specifications.

-RetrofitLibrary - A couple of samples utilizing Retrofit 2.0, a popular HTTP-client library written by Square Inc.
+RetrofitLibrary - A couple of samples that uses Retrofit 2.0.

-Waterbucket - A goal tracker/todo list app.
+Waterbucket - A goal tracker/todo list app that uses Realm Database.

+GreenCalc - A simple calculator that uses Butterknife.